-- there is a direct and identifiable benefit to the clients of the Investment Managers including the Fund - the Investment Managers are satisfied that the transactions generating the shared commissions are made in good faith, in strict compliance with applicable regulatory requirements and in the best interests of the Fund and its Shareholders - the terms of the arrangements are commensurate with best market practice or execution services using soft commissions or other similar arrangements.
+- there is a direct and identifiable benefit to the clients of the Investment Managers including the Fund - the Investment Managers are satisfied that the transactions generating the shared commissions are made in good faith, in strict compliance with applicable regulatory requirements and in the best interests of the Fund and its Shareholders - the terms of the arrangements are commensurate with best market practice

+Depending on local regulation, an Investment Manager can pay for research or execution services using soft commissions or other similar arrangements.
 From 1 January 2018, only certain Sub-Funds as disclosed on www.jpmorganassetmanagement.lu may use commission sharing/soft commission to pay for external research.